Grant of probate

 - affidavit in support

 - a clear photocopy of the original last will and original death certificate issued by the Registry of Births, Deaths and Marriages.
 Do not file a photocopy of the death certificate.

 - affidavit of publication and service

 * Do not attach the will to any other document.
-Never use devices such as staples, pins, paperclips or piercing clips.
-If a will has any signs of tampering or damage, e.g. staple holes, rust marks etc., file a Form 111 - Affidavit of plight (DOC, 31KB) to explain why.
+Never use staples, pins, paperclips or piercing clips.
+If a will has any signs of tampering or damage, e.g. staple holes, rust marks etc., file a Form 111 - Affidavit of plight to explain why.

 Note: The original death certificate, original will and codicil (a supplementary document executed in the same way as a will that explains, modifies, alters or confirms a will previously made) are filed documents and retained by the registry.
 They won’t be returned upon completion.